FZJ-INM1-BDA/siibra-explorer/docs/index.md

-# Interactive Atlas Viewer
+# Siibra Explorer

-The interactive atlas viewer is a browser based viewer of brain atlases.
+The siibra explorer is a browser based viewer of brain atlases.
 Tight integration with the ebrains Knowledge Graph allows seamless querying of semantically and spatially anchored datasets.

 ![](images/desktop_bigbrain_cortical.png)